splunk/public-o11y-docs/get-started/core2o11y/practice-reliability/slis.rst

 .. meta::
    :description: SLIs, SLOs, and SLAs in Observability Cloud

-Splunk Observability Cloud provides out of the box solutions for monitoring your SLIs.
+Splunk Observability Cloud provides out of the box solutions for monitoring your Service Level Indicators (SLIs).
 You can also define your own SLIs with custom detectors, and alert on the data most important to your teams.

 SLIs, SLOs, and SLAs
 ===================================================================================
 SLIs are important because they help you meet your SLAs with customers.
-To review, SLIs are Service Level Indicators, the metrics used to measure your system’s availability.
-SLOs, Service Level Objectives, are what you have determined is the appropriate level of availability, as measured by your SLIs.
-Service Level Agreements, SLAs, are the promise you make to your customers about how much of the time you will meet your SLOs and what you will do if you do not meet them.
+To review, SLIs are the metrics used to measure your system’s availability.
+Service Level Objectives (SLOs) are what you have determined is the appropriate level of availability, as measured by your SLIs.
+Service Level Agreements (SLAs) are the promise you make to your customers about how much of the time you will meet your SLOs and what you will do if you do not meet them.

 :strong:`Example`: